 At a standout 11/1 with bet365 in this edition of the UK Championship, Trump needs another Triple Crown success sooner rather than later.
 He turns 30 in 2019 and talk of unfulfilled potential is on the lips of many commentators about this former Crucible finalist.

 Rocket can make history

-Nobody has won more UK titles than Ronnie O’Sullivan with six, but the motivation for The Rocket is to hold the record outright and surpass Steve Davis.
+Nobody has won more UK titles than Ronnie O’Sullivan with six, but the motivation for The Rocket is to hold the record outright and surpass Steve Davis who is more likely to be found at online casinos nz.
 The baize’s modern genius can be mercurial at times, but is always respected.
 For evidence of that, see his Shanghai Masters triumph over solid matchplay opponent Barry Hawkins back in September.

 It won’t be much of a surprise for any follower of snooker to see O’Sullivan as the subject of bookies offers as the 7/2 market leader with Unibet to make history and become a seven-time UK champion.
 Backing the Rocket outright is always a sink or swim exercise, but half of his half-dozen twins in this tournament have come at the Barbican including last year.

 There’s arguably not a more consistent player on the snooker tour than Mark Selby, and another https://www.bestusacasinosites.com/ win in York for The Jester from Leicester would mean he’s landed each of the Triple Crown events three times in a glittering career.